Adaptive Mix for Semi-Supervised Medical Image Segmentation

-One can observe from Fig. \ref{fig:mix_intro}(f-g) that, compared with the random and fixed counterparts (i.e., CutMix \citep{yun2019cutmix} and UMix \citep{shen2023co}), AdaMix is capable of maintaining stable converging ability during the training process and achieving better generalization in the validation and test phase.
-We empirically demonstrate that AdaMix can be seamlessly integrated into self-training, mean-teacher, and co-training (i.e., FixMatch \citep{sohn2020fixmatch}, MT \citep{tarvainen2017mean}, and CPS \citep{chen2021semi}) SSL frameworks, resulting in AdaMix-ST, AdaMix-MT, and AdaMix-CT frameworks, respectively, which achieve state-of-the-art performance in semi-supervised medical image segmentation.
+One can observe from Fig.~\ref{fig:mix_intro}(f-g) that, compared with the random and fixed counterparts (\emph{i.e.}, CutMix~\citep{yun2019cutmix} and UMix~\citep{shen2023co}), AdaMix is capable of maintaining stable converging ability during the training process and achieving better generalization in the validation and test phase.
+We empirically demonstrate that AdaMix can be seamlessly integrated into self-training, mean-teacher, and co-training (\emph{i.e.}, FixMatch~\citep{sohn2020fixmatch}, MT~\citep{tarvainen2017mean}, and CPS~\citep{chen2021semi}) SSL paradigms, resulting in AdaMix-ST, AdaMix-MT, and AdaMix-CT frameworks, respectively, which achieve state-of-the-art performance in semi-supervised medical image segmentation tasks.
 We evaluated the proposed frameworks on three public medical image segmentation datasets, involving 2D and 3D modalities.
 The results demonstrate the effectiveness of each component of our method and its superiority over the state-of-the-art.
-For instance, AdaMix-CT obtains 88.19\% and 89.83\% in terms of Dice Similarity Coefficient (DSC), outperforming MC-Net+ \citep{wu2022mutual} by 2.09 \% and 1.32\% on the ACDC datasets under 10\% and 20\% labeled data, respectively.